 What the Homestead Exemption Actually Blocks

-If you own a home in Arizona and a creditor obtains a judgment against you, the homestead exemption can prevent a forced sale of your residence.
+If you own a home and a creditor obtains a judgment against you, the homestead exemption can prevent a forced sale of your residence.
 The protection applies to the equity in your home up to the amount set by A.R.S.
 33-1101.
 But this protection is not absolute.
-Arizona law carves out several situations where a creditor can still reach your home.
+The law carves out several situations where a creditor can still reach your home, whether it is a house, condominium or cooperative, or mobile home.

 Real property that is subject to the homestead exemption provided for in section 33-1101, subsection A is exempt from involuntary sale under a judgment or lien, except in connection with: 1.
 A consensual lien, including a mortgage or deed of trust, or contract of conveyance.
 2. A lien for labor or materials claimed pursuant to section 33-981.